 Not all builders are the same.
 Every builder has their style, both in terms of construction aesthetics and communication during the new construction process.
 To make sure you’re satisfied, you’ll need to find a builder whose style and work preferences match your own.

 It can be hard to know where to start when trying to find a builder.
 Experienced agents can help you through the selection process.
 They will likely be able to suggest available builders, and they should also be able to help you come up with good questions to ask when you interview potential candidates.

 When you're building a new home, it can be all too easy to get caught up in creating your perfect dream home.
 When viewed separately, each upgrade may not seem to cost very much.
 Yet when added together, it’s easy to over-improve your property.

-When you're buying new construction, the builder takes the place of the seller in the transaction and the builder's agent takes the place of the listing agent.
+The builder’s agent is the person hired by the builder to sell any available homes and to negotiate each contract in their favor.
+When you're buying new construction, the builder takes the place of the seller in the transaction, and the builder's agent takes the place of the listing agent.

 Too many buyers worry about finding the appropriate time to tell the builder that they are working with a real estate agent.
 This doesn’t need to be a well-kept secret.
 The earlier that you are upfront about the fact that you are working with an agent, the better for all parties involved.

 The sooner the builder's agent knows that you have representation, the sooner they will work them into the transaction.
 For example, they will know to negotiate with your agent, rather than you, giving you the advantage of having someone with real estate knowledge and expertise on your side.